Polarized K3 surfaces with an automorphism of order 3 and low Picard number: Projective K3 surfaces with a non-symplectic automorphism of order 3

 This result is very convenient because it tells us where to look in order to find polarized K3 surfaces of any degree admitting an automorphism of order $3$, as shown in the following sections.

 \begin{remark} The K3 surfaces with a given marking and an automorphism of order $3$ form a \emph{subfamily} of K3 surfaces with the same marking.
 To see this, let $(X,\alpha)$ be a very generic complex K3 surface with a non-symplectic automorphism $\alpha$ of order $3$.
-Denote by $L$ its Picard lattice.

 Let $V$ denote the $\IC$-vector space given by $H^2(X,\IZ)\otimes \IC$.
 Then $\alpha^*$ acts on $V$ and its action induces an orthogonal decomposition of $V$ into eigenspaces: